department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 ### Task 6 - find facilities list in Profile

-_Start on VA.gov home page_
+_Start on Call to schedule page_

+-   Please scroll to the bottom of this page and click the box to continue.

--   Finally, how would you find your list of facilities from here?
+-   How would you find your list of facilities starting from the VA.gov home page?

+*If needed*
+- Click "Kim"
+- Click Profile
+- Click "Your Profile menu"
+- Click "Your VA Health Facilities"

 -   Now, show me what you'd do if you wanted to update your address.

 *Watch for:*